 Unsplash’s photo library contains thousands upon thousands of beautiful, free images of all types (and it’s also now available directly in Prezi).
 Every day, their generous community of photographers gift new photos to the collection, free to use for both commercial and non-commercial purposes.
 No specific permission or credit is required.

 Kaboompics handles their search functionality in a unique way.
-In addition to keywords, you can also search for images by color.
+In addition to keywords, you can also search for presentation images by color.
 Get even more detailed by filtering your results by vertical or horizontal mode, select a whole photo shoot or just single shots, pick the category, and browse by newest, oldest, featured, most downloaded, least downloaded, and more.

 Kaboompics also provides a complementary palette of colors with the photo of your choosing, which you can use to help design the rest of your presentation with style.